mailpile/www.mailpile.is/blog/2023-05-01_A_Mail_Client_in_Six_Steps.md

 Good news, friends!

-Mailpile and the fine folks <a href="https://nlnet.net/">NLNet</a> are in the process of exchanging signed copies of a Memorandum of Understanding!
+Mailpile and the fine folks <a href="https://nlnet.net/">NLnet</a> are in the process of exchanging signed copies of a Memorandum of Understanding!

 What's an MoU?
 So glad you asked.

-What this means, is that NLNet are going to support the next few months of Mailpile work with a grant, as part of the <a href="https://nlnet.nl/entrust/">NGI Zero Entrust</a> initiative.
+What this means, is that NLnet are going to support the next few months of Mailpile work with a grant, as part of the <a href="https://nlnet.nl/entrust/">NGI Zero Entrust</a> initiative.
-The tag-line for NGI Zero Entrust is "Trustworthiness and data sovereignty", and I'm pretty chuffed that NLNet agree Mailpile is on topic for that theme.
+The tag-line for NGI Zero Entrust is "Trustworthiness and data sovereignty", and I'm pretty chuffed that NLnet agree Mailpile is on topic for that theme.

 The Memorandum of Understanding is the final stage of our acceptance into this program;
 it is a description of what work they are supporting with the grant.